 - Notary Fee

-To pay licensed notary for witnessing document signatures.
+Payment to licensed notary for witnessing document signatures

 - Signing Fee

-The “Commission” section refers to real estate agent commissions, which are typically paid for by the seller at 5-6%, but split between the buyer’s and seller’s agent.
+The “Commission” section refers to real estate agent commissions amounting to 5%-6% of the sale price on average.
+Commission fees are typically the responsibility of the seller, but the total commission cut will be split between the buyer’s agent and listing agent.

 - Real Estate Commission